WalletHub, Financial Company

 @WalletHub

-To get insurance before buying a car, you will need to figure out the exact car you are hoping to purchase.
-You will need information about the vehicle (it’s make, model, vehicle identification number, etc.) in order to shop around for insurance quotes with different companies and then select and purchase a policy.
+To get insurance before buying a car, you will need to identify the exact car you are hoping to purchase.
+You will need information about the vehicle – such as the make, model and vehicle identification number – in order to shop around for insurance quotes with different companies and then purchase a policy.

-How to Get Insurance Before Buying a Car: 4 Steps
+How to Get Insurance Before Buying a Car

-1. Decide on a car and contact the dealership
+Step 1.
+Decide on a car and contact the dealership.

 You’ll want to make an agreement with the dealer, specifying the car you wish to purchase and when.
 They will then be able to provide you with information about the car that you’ll need to purchase insurance.

-2. Obtain information about the car that will be necessary to get an insurance quote
+Step 2.
+Obtain information about the car that will be necessary to get an insurance quote.

-4. Select a quote and pay for coverage
+Step 4.
+Select a company and pay for coverage.

-Once you determine which insurance company will be able to provide you the best coverage, you will need to select and pay for that policy.
-Once you’ve paid, the insurance company will provide you with confirmation that you now have a policy.
-You can bring that confirmation with you to the dealership when you decide to officially purchase your car, or review and select your quote online, right from the dealership.
+Once you find the right company and coverage for your needs, you will need to pay for your chosen policy.
+Once you’ve paid, the insurance company will provide you with confirmation that you now have coverage.
+You can bring that confirmation with you to the dealership when you decide to officially purchase your car, or you could review and pay for your policy online right from the dealership.

-At this point, you will have obtained the necessary insurance coverage to legally drive your new vehicle.
+At this point, you will have obtained the necessary insurance coverage to purchase your new vehicle and legally drive it off the lot.

 People also ask